 Many have strived to provide education to communities related to the signs and symptoms of autism and the importance of early intervention.
 In addition, various other topics related to autism are often provided to communities on topics such as education, evidence-based practices, legal rights (e.g., special education law, state insurance mandates, etc.), transitioning into adulthood, guardianship, and more.
 It is not an easy feat when community members come from different cultural backgrounds.
-In these cases, promoters of autism awareness are faced with barriers when attempting to deliver information that can be reasonably understood and translated into practice or advocacy.
+In these cases, promoting autism awareness can bring about barriers when attempting to deliver information that can be reasonably understood and translated into practice or advocacy.
 Some of these barriers include differences in social practices or nuances, language barriers (including differences in dialect), difficulties with forming healthy working relationships with community providers, limited resources, and non-adherence to treatment.

 It is evident that cultural and linguistic diversity influences the identification of children with autism.
 By taking a multi-cultural approach to educating diverse communities about the early signs and symptoms of autism as well as evidence-based practices, we are reaching to close the gap.
 Strive to make a difference in a community by providing them with information about autism that they may not have otherwise accessed.
 All efforts make a difference in identifying a child with autism and connecting them with the resources they need to access the most appropriate treatment.